 For information on fire prevention, contact the Fire Prevention Bureau at 630-231-2123.

 Advance Life Support

 West Chicago FPD has been providing Advanced Life Support Service since 1986.
-From this time, two full time, 24/7 ALS ambulances have been protecting West Chicago with quality, qualified Paramedics.
-Paramedics keep up on their skills through daily and monthly training, and continued education in Advanced Cardiac Life Support, Pediatric Advanced Life Support, Basic Trauma Life Support, and CPR.
+From this time, two full time, 24/7 ALS ambulances have been protecting West Chicago with well trained paramedics.
+Paramedics keep up on their skills through daily and monthly training and continued education in Advanced Cardiac Life Support, Pediatric Advanced Life Support, Basic Trauma Life Support and CPR.
 Two paramedics staff each ambulance and most firefighters on each engine are paramedics as well.
-Over the last few years, with an increase in population and traffic, and an increase in emergency medical calls, both full time fire engines have become ALS equipped with a full complement of medical equipment to care for the sick or injured in the event that both ambulances are unavailable or until the arrival of another ambulance.
+Over the last few years an increase in population and traffic and an increase in emergency medical calls both full time fire engines have become ALS equipped with a full complement of medical equipment.
+In order to care for the sick or injured in the event that both ambulances are unavailable or until the arrival of another ambulance.

 Hazardous Material Mitigation

 The fire service has taken on many roles since the first conceptions of fire departments.
 As the West has industrialized, many chemical and hazardous materials have become more abundant and necessary for our lives.
 It is when an accident occurs that we are called to action.
 West Chicago responds to hazardous materials incidents with the protection of life, property and the environment in mind.
 Many of the firefighters are trained as hazardous materials technicians, which means they have the knowledge to research, plan, and mitigate a hazardous material spill.
 West Chicago, with the help of MABAS Division 12, coordinate the necessary equipment and personnel of a hazardous material release.